joanvila/joanvila.github.io/_posts/1016-12-24-free-software-and-education.md

 ---
 layout: post
 title: "Free software and education"
-description: "[5 minutes] &nbsp; Some reflections about free software in the education area"
+description: "[10 minutes] &nbsp; Some reflections about free software in the education area"
-date: 2016-12/24
+date: 2017-01/05
-tags: [free software, lifestyle]
+tags: [free software, education]
 comments: true
 share: true
 ---

-This morning, I was talking to my little sister.
-She was explaining to me that she is learning informatics at school.
-Ofimatics is the current topic.
-I asked her which skills was she learning.
-I didn't surprise me that the response was the name of a well known privative tool used to write documents.
+This morning, I was talking with my little sister.
+She was explaining to me that she is learning computer tools at school.
+Office tools are the current topic.
+I asked her which skills was she learning and it didn't surprise me that the response was the name of a well known privative tool used to write documents.

 # What's wrong with this?

 ---

-As you may think, there's nothing wrong on teaching ofimatics at school.
+As you may think, there's nothing wrong on teaching these topics at school.
 I would say that it is useful for the kids.
-But looking deeply into it, maybe the way it is done is not the appropriate.
+But looking deeply into it, maybe the way it is done is not the most appropriate.

 The thing is that teaching the children on how to use a specific tool rather than the concepts, makes them dependent to the tool.
 Moreover, when the tool is privative, they are being submitted to it's owner willings.